YAPSTER (YAPSTER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YAPSTER Historical Price

-According to the latest data gathered on YAPSTER live price page, the current price of YAPSTER is 0.00247054USD.
-The circulating supply of YAPSTER(YAPSTER) is 915.53M YAPSTER , giving it a market capitalization of $2.26M.
+According to the latest data gathered on YAPSTER live price page, the current price of YAPSTER is 0.00298799USD.
+The circulating supply of YAPSTER(YAPSTER) is 915.53M YAPSTER , giving it a market capitalization of $2.69M.

 The YAPSTER Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YAPSTER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.